Find Grad Schools

 84% Women

 There are 247 schools in the United States where you can get your master's degree in teaching english as a second or foreign language/esl language instructor.
-In recent years, the majority of the students getting degrees in this area were female, and 30% were from an underrepresented racial-ethnic group.
-Also, 18.3% of teaching english as a second or foreign language/esl language instructor graduates were international students.
+Among those who recently graduated from the schools offering this degree, the majority were women, and 31% were students from underrepresented racial-ethnic groups.
+Also, 15.1% of teaching english as a second or foreign language/esl language instructor graduates were international students.

 Education Levels of Teaching English as a Second or Foreign Language/ESL Language Instructor Majors